-The cost function was as in Eq.
-(17), in which the set of control variables used for the experiment is summarized in Table 3.
-Sect.
-4.2 and 4.3 give brief information on the atmospheric and ocean components of CESM as used in this experiment.
+The cost function was as Eq.
+(17), where the set of control variables used for the experiment is summarised in Table 4.
+Sections 4.2 and 4.3 give a brief information of the atmospheric and ocean components of CESM as used in this experiment.
 For the rest of the model components we used default configurations for the indicated CESM compset.
-Given that adjoint codes are not available for CESM, here we alternatively tested an ETKF (with m = 60 ensemble members) including Gaussian anamorphosis (ETKF-GA) as a possible non-linear approach, which has a negligible extra cost over a standard ETKF.
-We also evaluated the three-step FDS-MKS, the FDS-IKS (with three as the maximum number of iterations), and the ETKF, also with m = 60.
-For all the assimilation analyses we used rDAF (García-Pintado, 2018a), and rdafCESM (García-Pintado, 2018c).
+Given that adjoint codes are not available for CESM, here we alternatively tested an ETKF (with m = 60 ensemble members) including Gaussian anamorphosis (ETKF-GA) as possible nonlinear approach, which has a negligible extra cost over a standard ETKF.
+We also evaluated the 3-step FDS-MKS, the FDS-IKS (with 3 as maximum number of iterations), and the ETKF, also with m = 60.